yiwxng/Cloud_Infrastructure_Notes/README.md

 I was pretty clueless when I first joined my role here as a AWS dev ops engineering intern.
 I have not used AWS before nor do I have much knowledge of infrastructure code.

+## Terraform
+The tool and language that allows you to define, manage, reuse and destroy cloud infra resources.

+terraform code - builds cloud infra resources terraform state - the information that keep track of the resources created/ what terraform knows about the current resource status

-I've learned a lot in my intern role, I believe one consumer rise the main areas of cloud infrastructure into the six areas.
+I've learned a lot in my intern role, I believe one can summarize the main areas of cloud infrastructure into the six areas.

 ## what is cloud infrastructure?